fawda123/SWMPr/README.md

 comb(swmp1, swmp2, swmp3, timestep = 120, method = 'apacpnut')
 ```

 The analysis functions range from general purpose tools for time series analysis to more specific functions for working with continuous monitoring data in estuaries.
 The latter category includes a limited number of functions that were developed by myself or others.
 The general purpose tools are swmpr methods that were developed for existing generic functions in the R base installation or relevant packages.
 These functions include swmpr methods for `aggregate`, `filter`, and `approx` to deal with missing or noisy data and more general functions for exploratory data analaysis, such as `plot`, `summary`, and `hist` methods.
+A `decomp` function is provided for a relatively simple approach for time series decomposition.
 The analysis functions may or may not return a swmpr object depending on whether further processing with swmpr methods is possible from the output.

 The `aggregate` function aggregates parameter data for a swmpr object by set periods of observation.
 This function is most useful for aggregating noisy data to evaluate trends on longer time scales, or to simply reduce the size of a dataset.
 Data can be aggregated by years, quarters, months, weeks, days, or hours for a user-defined function, which defaults to the mean.
 A swmpr object is returned for the aggregated data, although the datetimestamp vector will be converted to a date object if the aggregation period is a day or longer.
 Days are assigned to the date vector if the aggregation period is a week or longer based on the `round` method for IDate objects (<a href="http://cran.r-project.org/web/packages/data.table/index.html">data.table</a> package).
 This approach was used to facilitate plotting using predefined methods for Date and POSIX objects.
 Additionally, the method of treating NA values for the aggregation function should be noted since this may greatly affect the quantity of data that are returned (see the example below).
 Finally, the default argument for `na.action` is set to `na.pass` for swmpr objects to preserve the time series of the input data.